- November 11, 2024

 Immediate Ban on Offshore Gambling, iGaming, and Other Offshore Gambling Activities in the Philippines

-Whereas: Maintaining peace and order, protecting life, liberty, and property, and promoting the general welfare are basic national policies under Section 5, Article II of the Constitution;
+Whereas: Maintaining peace and order, protecting life, liberty, and property, and promoting the general welfare are fundamental state policies as stipulated in Section 5, Article II of the Constitution;

-Whereas: Under Section 10 of Presidential Decree No. 1869, as amended by Republic Act No. 9487, the Philippine Amusement and Gambling Corporation (PAGCOR) is authorized to license and regulate gambling establishments, clubs, and other similar recreational or amusement venues in the Philippines, except those governed by other government-licensed agencies;
+Whereas: Pursuant to Article 10 of Presidential Decree No. 1869, as amended by Republic Act No. 9487, the Philippine Amusement and Gaming Corporation (PAGCOR) has the right, privilege, and authority to authorize and operate gambling casinos, clubs, and other similar amusement or recreation facilities within the Philippines, except in cases where such games fall under the jurisdiction of other government-licensed entities;

-Whereas: PAGCOR, pursuant to its mandate, established the rules and regulations for Offshore Gambling Operators (POGO) and Internet Gambling Licenses (IGL), including the POGO Rules and Regulations, Offshore Gambling Regulatory Handbook, and Internet Gambling Licensing Rules, which require POGO/IGL companies and their agents to obtain a license or authorization from PAGCOR to operate in the Philippines;
+Whereas: Pursuant to its authority, PAGCOR has established the rules and regulations governing the Philippine Offshore Gaming Operators (POGO) or Internet Gaming License (IGL), including the POGO Rules and Regulations, the Offshore Gaming Regulatory Manual, and the Internet Gaming Licensing Regulations.
+These regulations require POGO/IGL companies and their agents to obtain a license or authorization from PAGCOR to operate in the Philippines;

-Whereas: Certain special economic zones, tourist zones, or freeport management agencies are authorized under their charters to directly or through licenses operate casinos within their jurisdictions;
+Whereas: Certain special economic zones, tourism zones, or freeport authorities are also permitted, under their respective charters, to operate casinos within their jurisdictions either directly or through licensing;

-Whereas: Republic Act No. 9490, known as the 2007 Aurora Special Economic Zone Act, as well as Republic Acts Nos.
-10083 and 11590, created the Aurora Pacific Economic Zone and Freeport Authority (APECO), which is empowered to manage and operate the Aurora Pacific Economic Zone and Freeport, including managing casinos and tourism-related activities, including gambling and entertainment, through subsidiaries or independently; however, any offshore gambling licenses issued by APECO must be regulated by PAGCOR;
+Whereas: Republic Act No. 9490, also known as the 2007 Aurora Special Economic Zone Act, along with Republic Acts No. 10083 and No. 11590, established the Aurora Pacific Economic Zone and Freeport Authority (APECO) and authorized APECO to manage and operate the Aurora Pacific Economic Zone and Freeport.
+APECO is permitted to independently or through its subsidiaries manage casinos, tourism-related activities, including gaming and entertainment establishments; however, any offshore gaming licenses issued by APECO must be regulated by PAGCOR;

-Whereas: Republic Act No. 9728, known as the 2009 Bataan Freeport Zone Act, created the Bataan Freeport Zone Authority, which has the authority to manage and operate within the Bataan Freeport Zone, including the power to issue licenses for gambling-related activities, provided these are approved by PAGCOR.
+Whereas: Republic Act No. 9728, also known as the 2009 Bataan Freeport Zone Act, established the Bataan Freeport Zone Authority, granting it the power to manage and operate the Bataan Freeport Zone.
+It is authorized to independently or through third-party licensing oversee activities, including gaming, provided that such activities receive approval from PAGCOR;

 Whereas: The Anti-Money Laundering Council (AMLC) report indicated that POGOs are prone to illegal financial activities such as money laundering and fraud, which pose a serious threat to the integrity of the national financial system;